 In the Viking sagas wintertime is often summed up as “that winter he stayed at home at the farm”.
-It was a time to stay indoors and rest up and spend time with the family, but in this day and age, you might as well spend your winter days enjoying the snow under your feet and the northern lights overhead.
+It was a time to stay indoors and rest up, but in this day and age, you might as well spend your winter days enjoying the snow under your feet.

 Most people prefer to think of seafood such as prawns, langoustines, blue mussels, scallops and lobsters as summer delicacies, but the fact is that the season is really in the wintertime, when quality and flavour is at its highest.

-Dishes based on fish, mutton, pork or venison will also be popular christmas food, and can be found at many restaurants in the run-up to the holiday season.
+Dishes based on fish, mutton, pork or deer will also be popular Christmas food, and can be found at many restaurants in the run-up to the holiday season.
 Some traditional Norwegian dishes you should try are the “smalahove” (sheep’s head), the “lutefisk” (cod soaked in lye) and the pinnekjøtt (dried, salted and steamed sheep ribs).

 In winter, the average temperature in Norway is -6.8 degrees, but the conditions may vary quite a lot.
 In Oslo and the surrounding areas, snowfall is common and the average temperatures are just below zero.

 The lower inland areas of Finnmark, Troms, Trøndelag, and Eastern Norway can have very cold winters with lots of snow.
 The inland areas of Northern Norway have an Arctic type of climate with snow, strong winds, and severe frost.